-Like a lot of states, Alaska does not require you to submit your Operating Agreement in conjunction with this filing.
+Like most states, Alaska does not require you to submit your operating agreement in conjunction with this filing.
 However, immediately after submitting this filing, you will need to file an Initial Report.
-It’s a simple filing, but it helps the state get just a little more information about your business.
+It’s a simple filing, but it helps the state get a little more information about your business.

 - Total cost: $250

 - Processing speed: Immediately online or 10-15 business days on paper

 After you register an LLC in Alaska, create a detailed outline that explains how you will run and manage your new business.
 Even though it doesn’t need to be filed with the state, put one together and keep it for your records.

 When you open a bank account, you may be asked for this document in order to open an account.
 You’ll also want to keep in mind that any future business partners or managing members may also be interested in seeing your operating agreement before joining your company.
 After all, this document essentially serves as your overall plan for success.

 An attorney can help you outline your operating agreement, or you can create one from a free template online.
 You can read more about operating agreements, but some of the basic information you’ll want to have includes: